This park is currently closed due to fire hazard.

 - Currently Evans Lake Cabin, Cove Creek Cabin, Evans Beach Shelter and Iron Creek Shelter serve as public shelters and offer accommodation in each for a maximum of four persons.
 A full range of commercial facilities are available at Slocan, Silverton and New Denver.

-- Pets are only allowed on the Slocan lakefront sites and the Slocan to Evans Beach Trail and must be leashed at all times.
+- Pets are only allowed on the Slocan lakefront sites, the Slocan to Evans Beach Trail and the trail to Cahill and Beatrice lakes and they must be leashed at all times.
 Pets are not allowed in any other backcountry areas of the park.

 - Please Note: For trail and road conditions, please check the trail report under the Hiking section of this page.